 We toured alternative galleries, pubs, flea markets, and cafés that are part of the youth scene in Prague and learned about alternative festivals, theaters, and live music venues – more than I will ever have time to visit during this trip!
-I took mental notes and plan to visit a few theaters and galleries where “older people” might blend ;o) with the crowd… What motivates today’s youth is interesting.
+I took mental notes and plan to visit a few theaters and galleries where “older people” might blend ;o) with the crowd… What motivates today’s youth is always interesting.

-Another place of interest is Dox Gallery.
+Dox Gallery is another interesting place.
 “The gallery’s mission is creating a space for research, presentation, and debate on important social issues, where visual arts, literature, performing arts, and other disciplines encourage a critical view of the so-called reality of today’s world.”

-I plan to visit MeetFactory, “a non-profit international center for contemporary art founded by controversial Czech artist David Černý”.
+I will visit MeetFactory, “a non-profit international center for contemporary art founded by Czech artist David Černý”.
 After destructive floods in 2002, MeetFactory was forced to move from the Holešovice district to an industrial building in Prague’s Smíchov quarters.

 Ztohoven Activist Collective

 Eliska told us about Ztohoven, an active resistance group described as a “Czech guerrilla artist collective known for its artistically motivated pranks”.
-To protest Czech President Miloš Zeman, labeled a populist, “Ztohoven breached security at Prague Castle in 2014 and replaced a flag containing the Presidential Seal with a huge pair of men’s red underwear”.
+To protest President Miloš Zeman, who is labeled a populist, “Ztohoven breached security at Prague Castle in 2014 and replaced a flag containing the Presidential Seal with a huge pair of men’s red underwear”.

 The Ztohoven activists “picked red boxers because it’s the color of the Chinese flag, referring to Zeman’s visit to China and his praise of Chinese leaders”.
 Ztohoven is well-known for its social commentary and crypto anarchy, most famously for hacking a Czech state broadcaster in 2007 to show a fake nuclear explosion.
 The purpose of the hacking was to illustrate how it’s unwise to place blind trust in media information.

 We ended our tour at the Cross Club, named for “housing a crossroads of cultures and styles and genres in the centre of Holešovice”.
 Respected Cross Club has been a part of the Prague alternative cultural scene for years.
-“Its fascinating futuristic design, with many unusual artefacts, gives the club a unique identity.”
+“Its fascinating futuristic design, with unusual artefacts, gives the club a unique identity.”

 Photos from the tour are attached.
 Více později…